 In 2013, Dr. Matlock, along with the Office for Sustainability and the Sustainability Council, drafted a Campus Sustainability Plan to provide a clear path of sustainability metrics, initiatives and academic opportunities.

-The OFS can be found on Harmon Avenue, North of the Harmon Avenue Parking Garage and across the street from the J.B.
+The OFS can be found at 238 Harmon Avenue, North of the Harmon Avenue Parking Garage and across the street from the J.B.
 Hunt Building.